Facts & General Information

 Like any fly in the order Diptera, the filth fly experiences a four-stage life cycle that begins with the egg stage.
 During warm conditions, female filth flies lay eggs in animal excrement or decaying organic matter.
 Female filth flies lay about 100 to 200 eggs at a time, and egg sites must be moist in order for the eggs to hatch.
 Under the right conditions, eggs hatch in about 12 hours.
 Small, pale-white larvae (maggots) emerge from the eggs and consume the decaying material around them.
 After about five days of development (sensitive to environmental conditions), larvae burrow to dryer areas to transform into pupa.
 The final development stage before reaching adulthood, the pupal stage may last several days or several weeks (sensitive to environmental conditions).
 When adult filth flies emerge from their pupal cases, their wings quickly harden and they are able to fly.
 Female flies emerge functionally reproductive and can begin laying eggs about a week after emerging from the pupal case.

 Environmental factors like temperature and moisture often affect the rate at which generations spawn.
 Tropical regions may experience over 20 generations of filth flies in a year.
-The milder climates of New England generally lend toward 10 to 12 generations of flies annually.
+Milder climates generally lend toward 10 to 12 generations of flies annually.
 Adult filth flies usually live from two weeks to a month.
 When temperatures drop as winter approaches, all adults die off and larvae and pupae overwinter in manure or protected environments.

 Problems Caused by Filth Flies